Nameless Rumia's Wiki

 – Christopher Poole44)

-On January 15, 2015, Poole had announced his intent to step down.45) Then on September 21, 2015, it was revealed that 2channel founder Hiroyuki Nishimura, whom he met at 2011 SXSW,46) would take over47) in what turned out to be an $8 million sale to Hiroyuki Nishimura, with Kadokawa Dwango and Good Smile Company.48) This was a surprise as he just had 2channel stolen49) and allegedly sold user data.50)
+On January 15, 2015, Poole had announced his intent to step down.45) Then on September 21, 2015, it was revealed that 2channel founder Hiroyuki Nishimura, whom Poole had met at 2011 SXSW,46) would take over47) in what turned out to be an $8 million sale to Hiroyuki Nishimura, Kadokawa Dwango, and Good Smile Company.48) This was a surprise as he just had 2channel stolen49) and allegedly sold user data.50)

 “Thanks.
 We have to get more free speech on 4chan than TV.”